Scandy-co/RouxReactNativeHelloWorld/README.md

 Example app on using Roux SDK with React Native bindings

+_PLEASE NOTE - DO NOT BUILD FOR A SIMULATOR - SCANDY CORE IS ONLY PACKAGED TO BE RUN ON DEVICE_

 ## Compatibility

 This react-native-roux-sdk is built to be used with `Roux.framework` **v0.7.2**.